-As construction of buildings increases, proper sewage disposal by individual sewage systems becomes more imperative and the need for community sewers may become more prominent during the 20-year planning horizon.
-Increased populations will also add pressure to the water districts that serve these neighborhoods.
-The availability of water and sewer capacity must be considered in the housing plan for the area.
+As construction of buildings increases, proper sewage disposal by individual sewage systems becomes more imperative difficult and the need for community sewers may become more prominent during the 20-year planning horizon. becomes more pressing.
+Increased populations will also add pressure to the water districts that serve these neighborhoods several water systems nearing capacity.
+The availability lack of property water and sewer capacity services are limiting factors which must be considered in the housing plan for the area.